-Virginia's Natural Area Preserve System, managed by DCR, has grown significantly in the past ten years and this growth has largely occurred due to expansion from resources provided in the 2002 State Park and Natural Areas Bond package.
+Growth of the Virginia's Natural Area Preserve System - Significant growth in the past ten years of the Natural Area Preserve System has largely occurred due to expansion from resources provided in the 2002 State Park and Natural Areas Bond package.
 The expanding size of the Natural Area Preserve System has increased demands on existing staff for biological resource management such as invasive species control, managed hunts, prescribed burning, and law enforcement duties.
-Management complexity has increased due to increased oversight requirements of easements and Natural Area Preserve System boundaries, and the need for increased public access.
+Management complexity has also increased due to increased oversight requirements of easements and Natural Area Preserve System boundaries, and the need for increased public access.
 As public demand for access increases, a corresponding need arises for construction and regular maintenance of boardwalks, bridges, parking areas, gates, signs, and trails.

 PLANNING AND RECREATION RESOURCES.

-Over the past five years, reduction in staffing levels within the Planning and Recreation Resources Division has presented the agency with a significant challenge in maintaining the level of service desired by programs within DCR, and localities across the state.
-The agency continues to look for innovative ways to address the needs of the Division, to include critical succession planning as 60% of the division's staff are reaching retirement eligibility in the next five years.
-The Division is focusing on strategies to continue to address and efficiently manage the recreational grant program, State Park master planning requirements, new legislative programs, technical support provided to localities, and an aging infrastructure within the State Park System.
+Aging Workforce and Infrastructure - Reduction in staffing levels within the Planning and Recreation Resources Division has presented the agency with a significant challenge in maintaining the level of service desired by programs within DCR as well as by localities across the Commonwealth.
+As funding has not kept pace with minimum operating costs for the division, the division's budget is currently subsidized by funding from State Parks.
+A loss of this supplemental funding would most likely result in layoffs and reduced services.
+The agency continues to look for innovative ways to address the needs of the division, to include critical succession planning as over 50% of the division's staff are at or are reaching retirement eligibility in the next five years.
+The Division is focusing on strategies to continue to address and efficiently manage the recreational grant program, State Park master planning requirements, new legislative programs, technical support, and an aging infrastructure within the State Park System.

 GENERAL OPERATIONS.

-Limitations on staffing and funding have presented challenges to the operations and programs in state parks (including law enforcement), natural heritage, recreation planning, dam safety, and programs delivered to Soil and Water Conservation Districts.
+Staffing and Funding - Limitations on staffing and funding have presented challenges to the operations and programs in state parks (including law enforcement), natural heritage, recreation planning, dam safety, and programs delivered to Soil and Water Conservation Districts.
 DCR continues to look for innovative solutions to address adequate staffing within its existing general and nongeneral fund resource bases.

-DCR also has recognized that its information technology platform needs internal restructuring to enhance operations, particularly in light of recent program changes.
-This restructuring has already begun within the scope of existing resources.
+Information Technology - DCR has recognized that its information technology platform needs continued development to enhance operations, and to improve broadband and cellular connectivity in Virginia State Parks.